 Refer to the registrar's registration page for more information.

-Except for students in Research Mode, full-time status is defined as:
+Full-time status is defined as:

 - Nine (9) credits during the academic year (fall/spring).

 - Five to eight (5-8) credits is considered half-time.

 - During the summer, one (1) course OR